-Fertilization and implantation are the most important events in the reproduction process.
-The egg and sperm fuse together to form a zygote which gets implanted into the uterus and the development of an organism begins.
+Fertilization and implantation are the most critical events in the reproduction process.
+In this process, both egg and sperm fuse together to form a zygote.
+Later it gets implanted into the uterus and the development of an organism.

 Let us have a look at how fertilization and implantation take places in humans.

 Fertilization is the biological process of fusion of male and female gametes resulting in the formation of a zygote.
 The fertilization in humans takes place in the fallopian tube.

 In this process, semen containing thousands of sperms is inseminated into the female vagina during coitus.
 The sperms move towards the uterus but not all succeed in reaching the opening of the fallopian tube.